TikTok's 'Nail Slugging' Transformed My Flaky Nails & Cuticles

 Welcome to Beauty In A Tik, where each week we put TikTok's viral beauty hacks and innovative trends to the test.

+Slugging.
+It doesn't sound particularly sexy but if TikTok is anything to go by, the beauty hack is worth considering.

 By now you've probably heard of the benefits of skincare slugging: the act of slathering your face in a thick layer of petroleum jelly before bed.
-The hope is to lock in as much moisture as possible overnight for soft, plump skin come morning.
-Then there's hair slugging, a similar technique using hair oils, not to mention hand slugging (layering hyaluronic acid serum, hand cream and Vaseline in a bid to banish flaky, cracked skin).
+The hope?
+To lock in as much moisture as possible overnight for soft, plump skin come morning.
+Then there's hair slugging, a similar technique using hair oils, not to mention hand slugging (layering hyaluronic acid serum, hand cream, and Vaseline to get rid of flaky, cracked skin).

 Advertisement

-As far as TikTok's beauty community is concerned, there aren't many things you can't slug, which is why the new hack on everyone's radar shines a light on nails specifically.
+As far as TikTok's beauty community is concerned, there aren't many things you can't slug.
+Now, it's nails.
 It makes total sense.
-Nail trends are huge right now, particularly press-ons, gels and acrylic styles in various Instagram-worthy colours and shapes.
-Without regular breaks and proper nail care, however, they do tend to leave nail beds and cuticles looking and feeling a little worse for wear.
+Nail trends are huge right now, particularly press-ons, gels, and acrylic styles in various colors and shapes.
+Without regular breaks and proper nail care, however, they do tend to leave nail beds brittle, and cuticles looking and feeling a little worse for wear.

 @drcharlesmd1 Slug your nails?!
 Yes. #slugging #nails #nailart #drcharlesmd #dermatology #nailtech #nailhack #skincare #lotion #nailsartvideos #fyp #needtoknow #slug ♬ Envolver - Anitta